As Prepared for Delivery on October 3, 2019

 That also means being aware of the full spectrum of possible threats.
 You know, if your idea of a hacker is based on what you see in the movies, you might think your biggest threat was some teenager in a hoodie breaking into your system from his home computer.
 But remember that, in many cases, the biggest threats are much closer to home or are escalated by a foreign adversary.

-For example, many of you may have seen this news: In June, the Canadian credit union federation Desjardins, was the target of a massive security breach (opens new window) that resulted in the exposure of the personal data of 2.9 million members.
+For example, many of you may have seen this news: In June, the Canadian credit union federation Desjardins, was the target of a massive security breach (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) that resulted in the exposure of the personal data of 2.9 million members.
 The culprit was not some outside hacker; it was one of the credit union’s own employees.
 The credit union acted quickly to identify and remove the employee, and they took steps to inform their members and correct the vulnerability.
 That episode serves as a sobering reminder of how serious the threat can be, and how any institution can be targeted in ways they haven’t foreseen.

 So stay vigilant.
 Focus on prevention and hardening your IT infrastructure and systems against threats.
 And I wish I didn’t have to say this, but have a response and recovery plan in place in preparation for the day when, God forbid, you have to alert your members that your system has been breached.
 The reality is that no institution is too large, or too small, to avoid being a target at some point.